isaacbernat/presentations/optimise/final.md

 <div style="margin-left:-4rem" ><img src="./images/img_v06ii.py.png" height="110%"/></div>

 ???

-In our case the change is to make the calculation of N be a function instead of part of the "main" script code.
+In our case the change is to make the calculation of N be a function instead of part of the "main" script code (!?).
 A side-effect is that it makes the code more structured and readable too.

 ---